Are you wondering what to feed your pet iguana?

 We’re uncovering the best food for iguanas, sharing some helpful background information on green iguanas (the most popular pet iguana), and giving you some insider tips on feeding your pet iguana.

-Iguanas are herbivores, specifically folivores (leaf eaters), so the absolute best food for iguanas is dark green leafy vegetables.
-They also enjoy other non-leafy vegetables, fruits, flowers, and commercial iguana food.
+Iguanas are herbivores, specifically folivores (leaf eaters), so the best food for iguanas is dark green leafy vegetables.
+However, they also enjoy other non-leafy vegetables, fruits, flowers, and commercial iguana food.

-Before we dive into an explanation of the best food for iguanas, we need to become better acquainted with these amazing lizards.
+Before we dive into explaining the best food for iguanas, we need to become better acquainted with these fantastic lizards.

 We’ll first uncover the various species of iguanas and learn which type is the most popular iguana found in captivity (your pet iguanas is most likely a member of this species), discover where this species comes from and what their life is like in the wild.